freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 However, since Painter usually deals with multiple materials, it will add the material name into each map's file name.
 For the playfield, we don't want that, because we only have one material.

 If you go to *File -> Export Textures*, a dialog pops up where you can edit the output templates.
-Click on the tab called *Output Templates*, and find the one called *Unity HD Render Pipeline (Metallic Standard)*.
+Click on the tab called *Output Templates* and find the one called *Unity HD Render Pipeline (Metallic Standard)*.
 Click the *duplicate* icon on the top, and double click the copy to rename.
 I just called it *Unity HDRP*.
 Rename the three maps to:

 - `$mesh_BaseMap(_$colorSpace)(.$udim)`
 - `$mesh_MaskMap(_$colorSpace)(.$udim)`